Persomatey/unity-ci-cd-system-template/README.md

      4. Click "Create"
      5. Set "Release title"
      6. Click "Publish release"
-4. Copy the workflows located in this repo's `.github/workflows/` into your `.github/workflows/` (create this directory if you don't have one already.
+4. Copy the workflows located in this repo's `.github/workflows/` into your `.github/workflows/` (create this directory if you don't have one already
    - `build.yml`
    - `version-bump.yml`
-5. In `build.yml`'s `buildForAllSupportedPlatforms` step, include the Unity Build Profiles you want generated.
+5. In `build.yml`'s `buildForAllSupportedPlatforms` step, include the Unity Build Profiles you want generated
-6. In `build.yml`'s `Build with Unity (Build Profile)` step, set the `projectPath` variable to your project folder.
+6. In `build.yml`'s `Build with Unity (Build Profile)` step, set the `projectPath` variable to your project folder ????????????????????????????????
-7. In `build.yml`'s `Build with Unity (Build Profile)` step, set the `unityVersion` variable to the version of Unity you're using
+7. In `build.yml`'s `Build with Unity (Build Profile)` step, set the `unityVersion` variable to the version of Unity you're using ?????????????????????????????
-    - Ensure it uses a version of Unity that GameCI supports on their [tags page](https://hub.docker.com/r/unityci/editor/tags).
+    - Ensure it uses a version of Unity that GameCI supports on their [tags page](https://hub.docker.com/r/unityci/editor/tags)
-8. In `build.yml`, ctrl+f to search for the string `project_name` and replace all instances of `project_name` with your game's name.
+8. In `build.yml`, in the `env`, set the `PROJECT_NAME` variable to your project's name.
+9. In `build.yml`, in the `env`, set the `UNITY_VERSION` variable to your project's Unity version.
+10. In `build.yml`, in the `env`, set the `PROJECT_PATH` variable to your project's path.

 ## Future Plans
 *No plans on when I'd release these features, would likely depend on my needs for a specific project/boredom/random interest in moving this project along.*